 Figure 2.
 Blended EDS maps for samples heat-treated at a) 800°C, b) 900°C, and c)1000°C where molybdenum is colored red, chromium is colored blue, and iron is colored green.

 These maps can be compared to the EBSD structural phase maps depicted in Figure 3.
 In these maps, the colored phase data is yet again integrated with the greyscale EBSD image quality contrast to show the grain structure inside each phase.

 Figure 3.
 Colored phase maps combined with greyscale EBSD image quality for samples heat-treated at a) 800°C, b) 900°C, and c)1000°C where ferrite is colored blue, austenite is colored red, and sigma is colored yellow.

 The quantitative microstructural results are displayed in Table 1.
 When the annealing temperature was increased, the percentage of the sigma phase was reduced.
 This is in coincidence with an increase in the average size of the grain.
 It is known that when grain size increases, strength decreases, and therefore, the two competing mechanisms need to be controlled.
 In this particular case, the size of the grain is required to be small enough to offer strength high enough for a specific application, and at the same time, the sigma fraction has to remain low enough to offer sufficient corrosion resistance and toughness.

 Table 1.
 Microstructural results vs. annealing temperature

 ||Ave Grain Size (µm)

-This information has been sourced, reviewed and adapted from materials provided by EDAX Inc.
+This information has been sourced, reviewed, and adapted from materials provided by EDAX, LLC.

-For more information on this source, please visit EDAX Inc.
+For more information on this source, please visit EDAX.